-Our next term on the list is retargeting, and if you are an online shopper, you’ll be familiar with how this works.
+If you are an online shopper, you’ll be familiar with how this works.
 Perhaps you’ve been browsing the internet for a new Dyson vacuum cleaner, or for a new piece of furniture for your home.
 You may have even found the perfect one on a website, but then you left the page without buying it.

 Later on, you may start seeing ads for that Dyson vacuum cleaner or that piece of furniture all over the internet – this is retargeting in action.

 Have you ever visited a website and entered your details to unlock a discount code?
 Later that same day, you might have received an email ad for that very same website in your inbox.
 As you’ve shown an interest in the site, it ‘remarkets’ to you with a relevant ad to tempt you back.